troglobit/sun/README.md

 -----

 Simple public domain library and application that shows sunset and sunrise based on your latitude,longitude.
+The application can also be used with cron to run a script, see section Goal below.

 The library, which can be used entirely stand-alone, is based on the excellent code by [Paul Schlyter][].